h2oai/h2o-3/h2o-docs/src/product/cloud-integration/kubernetes.rst

     - protocol: TCP
       port: 54321

-The ``clusterIP: None`` defines the service as headless, and ``port: 54321`` is the default H2O port.
+- ``clusterIP: None``: Defines the service as headless, and ``port: 54321`` is the default H2O port.
 Users and client libraries use this port to talk to the H2O cluster.

-The ``app: h2o-k8s`` setting is the name of the application with H2O pods inside.
+- ``app: h2o-k8s``: Set to the name of the application with H2O pods inside.
 Be sure this setting corresponds to the name of the chosen H2O deployment name.

 StatefulSet
 ~~~~~~~~~~~